zoka/ringMon/README.md

 (-main)
 ```
 There is an easier way to add web based nREPL capability to your
-project if you have Leiningen v 2.0 installed, by using
+project if you have Leiningen v 2.0 installed, by
 installing lein-webrepl plugin and simply entering:

 ```bash